 The acquisition method of accounting requires the financial statement presentation of combined balances as of the date of merger, but not for previous periods.
 The Consolidated Balance Sheet reflects the merged balances as of December 31, 2022.
 The Consolidated Statements of Income and Members' Equity reflect the results of MidAtlantic prior to July 1, 2022, and the merged Association after July 1, 2022.
-Information in the Notes to the Consolidated Financial Statements for 2022 reflects balances of the merged Association as of December 31, or in the case of transactional activity, reflects MidAtlantic prior to July 1 to December 31.
+Information in the Notes to the Consolidated Financial Statements for 2022 reflects balances of the merged Association as of December 31, or in the case of transactional activity, reflects MidAtlantic prior to July 1 and the merged Association for the period July 1 to December 31.